Jagdish-J-P/sbi-pay/README.md

 This package provides laravel implementations for SBI Payment Gateway services.

+## Important Notes
-Please Note that this package is still under development.
+1. This package is still under development.
+2. Your Production / Stagging server ip and domain must be whitelisted by SBI to start integration.
+Otherwise their Test URL will not be accessible.

 ## Installation